tbadams45/tbadams45.github.io/_posts/2019-11-02-how-should-we-imitate-jesus.markdown

 ## Postscript: a cool new thing I learned

 Apparently, you can use wild cards and boolean expressions on [Blue Letter Bible](blueletterbible.org) searches.
-So, hypothetically, you could use the expression **imitat* OR example** to [search](https://www.blueletterbible.org/search/search.cfm?Criteria=imitat%2A+OR+example&t=NIV#s=s_primary_0_1) for every place in the Bible where the word "imitate", "imitator", "imitator", or "example" appears.
+So, hypothetically, you could use the expression **imitat* OR example** to [search](https://www.blueletterbible.org/search/search.cfm?Criteria=imitat%2A+OR+example&t=NIV#s=s_primary_0_1) for every place in the Bible where the word "imitate", "imitator", "imitators", or "example" appears.
 I think that's cool.

 *This post continues the Q&A series I introduced in [a previous post]({% post_url 2019-09-10-what-bible-questions-do-you-want-to-know-how-to-answer %}).
 As this is Part 1, I only introduce the question here.
 I'll do my best to answer it in a second post.*